jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

     class="chord row"
 %}

+Studying scales makes it easier to find notes across strings.
-See {% include chapter-link.html slug="scale-intro" %} for more about assembling scales across strings.
+See {% include chapter-link.html slug="scale-intro" %} for details.

 ## Neighboring strings and intervals